kindrt/ece220/README.md

 Code for my ECE220 course

-To switch to Fall 2023 semester branchm run 'git checkout Fall23'
+To switch to Fall 2023 semester branch, run 'git checkout Fall23'